Supporting people detained in Dungavel IRC and influencing policy on detention

 Scottish Detainee Visitors (SDV) is the only charity visiting people held in immigration detention at Dungavel every week.

-We offer solidarity, support and witness to those facing indefinite detention people who don’t know if they will be released tomorrow or remain for months.
+We offer support, solidarity and witness to those facing indefinite detention: people who don’t know if they will be released tomorrow, be deported or remain in detention for months.

 Through regular visits, conversation and human connection, we ensure no one is left to face detention alone.